 The Ink Cash Business card offered by chase is a diluted version of the Ink Plus Business card.
 Though you are not charged any annual fee, you are deprived of attractive travel perks.
 However, it offers slightly more cash back when used for paying your restaurant bills.

-The cards compares well with the SimplyCash Business Card from American Express that contains reduced limits of cash back earned on bogus categories.
+The cards compares well with the SimplyCash Business Card from American Express that contains reduced limits of cash back earned on bonus categories.

 - No annual fee is charged.